'The Rachel Maddow Show' for Thursday, July 12, 2012

-Thanks to you at home for joining us at this hour.
+And thanks to you at home for staying with us for the next hour.

 (BEGIN VIDEO CLIP)